aem-design/aem.design/_posts/2017-06-28-automation-testing.markdown

 Automation Testing is the validation of your DevOps operations.

-Without Automated Testing DevOps efforts cant be verified.
+Without Automated Testing DevOps efforts can’t be verified.
 When writing automated pipelines some form of verification always takes place to verify service, api and general availability of targets before tasks are executed.

 However a more systemic and pragmatic approach is required for verifying if your System works as you expect post Deployment pipeline.

-It's 2017 and testing tools have came a very long way, you can do so much these days with free tools it's inexcusable not to use one or a combination of available frameworks.
+It's 2017 and testing tools have come a very long way, you can do so much these days with free tools it's inexcusable not to use one or a combination of available frameworks.

 Over last few days we have been refactoring our Test Suite to add some needed design to the reports.
 And after several late nights I am happy with the results.

 We believe that Automation Testing has to be at the heart of you project.
-And what a better way to show off your Testing efforts by parading a nice looking report!
+And what a better way to show off your Testing efforts by parading a nice-looking report!

 ![Automation Testing Report](/assets/images/automation-testing/phantomjs-reports.png)